These are unedited recordings of Bill's live seminars on

 advertising budget and most operators have had only limited success with more traditional

-and much less risky than anything you have ever tried before.
+effective and much less risky than anything you have ever tried before.
 Based on extensive,

-real-world experience gathered from a wide variety of foodservice operations, Bill has evolved Guest-Based Marketing, a
+real-world experience gathered from a wide variety of foodservice operations, Bill has evolved

-five table restaurant to run (or whatever the size of their station).
+or five table restaurant to run (or whatever the size of their station).
 The better they run their

 small restaurant, the more money they can make ... for themselves and for the restaurant.
 This

 unconventional program will help the service staff to better understand the concept of independent

-business and what they can do to make their small operation more successful and profitable!
+business and what they can do to make their small operation more successful and

-competing for the dining dollar.
+restaurants competing for the dining dollar.
 The race is on and you are running with the big dogs.

 Have you ever wished for a way to control costs that is easy to

-prices?"
+"best prices?"
 Food purchases are a major expenditure in any foodservice operation but the ways

 that you were taught to control food cost may actually be costing you money!
 In this no-nonsense

 Finding the Right People

-When it comes to creating a high quality staff, the finished product will never be any better than the
+ingredients.
+When it comes to creating a high quality staff, the finished product will never be any

-many people.
-Every foodservice operator is concerned with turnover but it is much more than just an
+so many people.
+Every foodservice operator is concerned with turnover but it is much more than just

 reputation, your service ... and your bottom line.
 As it gets harder to find quality workers, you